Author: Ruth D’Alessandro

-- are frequently skipped (this could be because they’re either not relevant, or the question itself may be confusing)
+- are frequently skipped (this could be because they’re either not relevant or the question is confusing)

 - are not actionable or answerable – every item should have an action and resources connected to it

-- now feel irrelevant or outdated to your organisation
+- now seem irrelevant or outdated to your organisation

 Take a look at your reporting review

-- know who your audiences are for reporting and that you can reach each one
+- know who your audiences are for reporting, and so that you can reach each one

 - have resources in place for your managers to facilitate necessary change